hellomikelo/blog/_posts/2022-11-17-zoom-one-app-to-rule-them-all.md

 excerpt_separator: <!--end-->
 ---

-Disclaimer: The views and opinions expressed in this post are my own, and do not necessarily reflect the views or positions of Zoom.

 ## Zoom's push to build a unified communication platform

 No longer just a video conferencing company, Zoom's next play is in the unified communication as a service ([UCaaS](https://www.gartner.com/en/information-technology/glossary/unified-communications-service-ucaas)) space, where it'll try to **own the entire virtual collaboration life cycle, from pre- to in- to post-collaboration workflows, by offering an integrated and seamless communication experience, from telephony, messaging, conferencing, collaboration, to reporting and analytics.** This move is evident in the recent Zoomtopia 2022 product releases and platform enhancements. <!--end-->You can read about Zoomtopia's recap [here](https://blog.zoom.us/zoomtopia-2022-recap/).